 (I prepare this while my calzones are cooking.
 Then, cover it with a towel for however long is left on the calzones, usually about 15-20 minutes.)

 5. Bake at 375 for approximately 15 minutes.
-I very rarely use foil in my pans, but if you hate scrubbing, I’d use it for this becuase sugary buttery ooze can leave a real mess in a pan.
+I very rarely use foil to line in my pans, but if you hate scrubbing, I’d use it for this because sugary buttery ooze can leave a real mess in a pan.